HankPPeng/HankPPeng.github.io/content/about.md

 * This line will make the website looks better.&ensp;(๑•̀ㅂ•́)و✧

-If you have any questions, please get in touch with me, you can find my [contact information](https://hankpeng.netlify.com/contact/) here.
+If you have any questions, please get in touch with me.
+You can find my [contact information](https://hankpeng.netlify.com/contact/) here.

 Thanks for reading!&ensp; o(\*￣▽￣*)o